 It might surprise you to learn that in most states, there are few laws on the books about accidents that were caused by or could have been prevented by autopilot programs.
 When technology moves faster than the law can keep up, cases about emerging technologies are often decided in court before a law can be passed by the legislature.

-The legal field is racing to keep up
+The legal field is racing to keep up with self-driving car accidents

 The legal field is changing as fast as new technology is invented and released for the public’s use.
 Car manufacturers are exploring automated systems that can warn drivers about imminent collisions, recognize the rules of the road, and even take over the steering and braking systems.
 The goal is to make drivers safer by automating the processes that they’re just not fast enough to catch—but with hundreds of millions of cars on the road every day, auto makers will always struggle to keep up with user errors, software glitches, and other unexpected obstacles.